open-mesh-mirror/doc/batman-adv/Understand-your-batman-adv-network.rst

 Bridge loop avoidance claim table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This table is part of the [[bridge-loop-avoidance\|bridge loop
-avoidance]] code and contains all claimed clients as announced on the
+This table is part of the :doc:`bridge loop avoidance <Bridge-loop-avoidance>` code and contains all claimed clients as announced on the
 bridge.
 Each line contains a claimed non-mesh client propagated through
 the mesh: